ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 Visit http://localhost:8080 to see the same page from the previous step.

-Congratulations, you've created an app with a front-end that feeds data into your {{site.data.keyword.databases-for}} deployment!
+Congratulations, you've created an app with a front end that feeds data into your {{site.data.keyword.databases-for}} deployment!